sensel/morph-docs/docs/morph.md

 * Unplug the Morph from any USB computer connection.
 * Open the bluetooth control panel for the new computer.
 * Hold the button down for about one second.
 The Morph LEDs will flash and a blue LED will turn on after three seconds.

+### Switch Pairing

+Once you have un-paired the Morph, you don’t need to power down and up again to pair to a different device.

 * Double click the power button.
 The Morph lights should flash again and the blue LED will turn on after three seconds.
 * Click the "pair" button in your new computer's control panel.
 * The Morph will be paired to your new device.

 ### OS Specific Pairing Guides

+Connection guides for macOS, Windows, and Linux follow.

 #### macOS
 Open System Preferences and click the Bluetooth icon.